 ICT Enabled Process Innovation

-- Be able to elaborate and analyse strategies and identify and prioritise core processes.
+• able to elaborate and analyze strategies and identify and prioritize core processes,

 Detailed table of contents can be found in blackboard.

 The course is held as a compact course respectively three days seminar.
 On each of the three days, an introduction to the theory is given, followed by one continuously case study, which is based on a real project.